-There is no secret to putting together a tasty and elegant seasonal salad that will delight your family any night of the week, and impress your guests on weekends.
+There is no secret to putting together a tasty and elegant seasonal salad that will delight your family any day of the week, and impress your guests on weekends.
 It is, essentially, nothing more than a thoughtful layering of seasonal ingredients and topping with a dressing to complement.

 Start by thinking about the time of year; which vegetables, legumes and leaves are in season?
 For the perfect seasonal salad, keep salad combos seasonal by using what naturally grows together so peak produce can shine.
 Salads are the perfect way to show off the bounty of the season.